Jawad Naqvi

+Allama Syed Jawad Naqvi (born 1963) is a Pakistani Islamic scholar, religious leader and Preacher who is the founder and chancellor of Jamia Urwat-ul-Wusqa in Lahore and many Islamic schools.
+A leading Shia theorist of Pakistan and worldwide, Naqvi founded the monthly religious magazine Masharab-e-Naab.

+Naqvi delivers dialogue-filled sermons.
+He propagates theories of Wilayat-i Faqih, and is often called the representative of the Wilayat in Pakistan.

-Early life and family details
+Early life and education

-He was born on 5 March 1952 in a village named Thipra Syedan, of Haripur District, of Khyber Pakhtunkwa, Pakistan.
+Naqvi was born on 1 February 1963 in a Village named Thipra Syedan (ٹھپرہ سیداں) in Haripur Hazara District, Pakistan.
+He has studied religious philosophy, theology and Shia jurisprudence in Islamic seminaries in Pakistan and Iran.
+Among his teachers were Abdollah Javadi-Amoli and Mohammad-Taqi Mesbah-Yazdi.

 Career

-He has studied Islam in Iran for more than three decades.
-His most prominent teacher was Abdollah Javadi-Amoli.
 Naqvi is the principal of Jamia Urwa-tul-Wusqa and Jamia Jaffria, seminaries in Lahore and Gujranwala respectively.
 He is also the principal of Jamia Ummul Kitaab in Lahore, head of Deen-ul-Qayyim Online Islamic school and Siraat Education School System.
 Naqvi is also the editor of the monthly magazine Masharab-e-Naab.
 He is a staunch supporter of the Islamic Revolution of Iran.
-In many of his speeches he propagates the hard-line version of Wilayat-e-Fiqh.
+In many of his speeches he propagates the hard-line version of Wilayat-i Faqih.
 He stands for unity of sects in Pakistan under his banner.

-Allegations and controversies
+He has authored several works in Urdu.

+Jamia Urwa-tul-Wusqa

+Naqvi is the founder and principal of Islamic seminaries Jamia Urwa-tul-Wusqa, Jamia Jaffria, and Jamia Ummul-Kitab.
+He also runs Jamia Deen-ul-Qayim Virtual Islamic Seminary.

+Islamic Awakening Movement

+In 2012–2013, Naqvi led a movement to condemn blasphemy of Muhammad named ″Tehreek e Baidari e Ummat e Mustafa SAWW″, which he launched on 7 October 2012 held in Lahore.